Index 2024

 Legal framework

 Press freedom is protected by a solid legal framework.
-But defamation has not yet been decriminalised, allowing politicians to initiate SLAPPs against the media.
-Some media outlets have also been subjected to judicial pressure to disclose sources.
-During the Covid-19 pandemic, journalists critical of the government accused the authorities of discriminating against them when granting access to public information.
+The independence of the public broadcaster RTV Slovenija has been strengthened by the reform of its governing bodies enacted by Robert Golob’s government.
+But defamation has not been decriminalised yet, allowing politicians to initiate SLAPP proceedings against the media.
+Some media outlets have also been subjected to legal pressure to disclose their sources.
+During the Covid-19 pandemic, journalists critical of the government deplored discriminatory access to state-held information.

 Economic context

 Private-sector advertising and content monetisation provide a major share of the media’s revenue, while state-sector advertising is allocated opaquely.
-Media outlets controlled by those close to former Prime Minister Janez Janša's Slovenian Democratic Party (SDS) have benefitted from investment by Hungarian oligarchs allied with Viktor Orbán.
-The lack of media ownership transparency – the legacy of weakly regulated privatisation – threatens the independence of some media outlets.
+Public broadcaster RTV Slovenija is under severe financial pressure due to bad business decisions by previous managers and a failure to increase the domestic TV licence fee.
+Print media are threatened with extinction due to the high cost of printing and newsprint.
+The lack of transparency in media ownership – the legacy of weakly regulated privatisation – threatens the independence of some media outlets.

 Sociocultural context

 Journalists who have investigated corruption or the handling of the Covid-19 pandemic have faced online harassment by the former prime minister’s supporters.
 Women journalists have been threatened in an especially violent manner.
-On the other hand, members of the public showed strong support for journalists by contributing massively to a crowdfunding initiative organised by STA, the national press agency, after the government suspended its financing.
+Trust in the public media, such as RTV Slovenija, has increased following implementation of the new legislation and the resulting appointment of new management.

 Safety

-In a climate of political polarisation accentuated by aggressive rhetoric from some politicians, journalists have been repeatedly insulted or assaulted during demonstrations over the past two years, whether or not they had been critical of the government.
+In a climate of political polarisation accentuated by the aggressive rhetoric of some politicians, journalists have been repeatedly insulted and verbally attacked, though physical attacks are still rare.

 Abuses in real time in Slovenia